-Quarterly Targets Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure Agreements finalised with 7 Local Municipalities Q1 Initiating discussions with LMs to identify potential projects for implementation by CDA Engagements with Kouga LM Need to engage other LMs to ensure the on water security; CDA is profiled as a preferred engagements with Makana LM implementer for catalytic projects at location a Facilities Management level Agreement; meeting with MM of BCRM on 3 projects in Somerset East; meeting with
+Quarterly Targets Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure Agreements finalised with 7 Local Municipalities Q1 Initiating discussions with LMs to identify potential projects for implementation by CDA on water security;

-Quarterly Targets Developmen Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure 4 Agreements for the development of projects in 4 LMs Koukamma and Kouga LMs Despite various attempts to meet with all MMs in the district, most did not respond to the call as their contracts were expiring. initiate discussions towards and Agreements for projects.
-Meeting with Ndlambe LM on 24 November re: Beef project and again on 14 and 20 December Therefore, no firm commitments could be realised.
+Quarterly Targets Developiner Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure 4 Agreements for the development MM SBDM on various matters of mutual interest.
+LMs Q2 Meeting with Municipal Staff to initiate discussions towards and Agreements for projects.
+Koukamma and Kouga LMs on 25 October.
+Meeting with Ndlambe LM on 24 November re: Beef project and again on 14 and 20 December Despite various attempts to meet with all MMs in the district, most did not respond to the call as their contracts were expiring.
+Therefore, no firm commitments could be realised.
 The CEO requested both Board and SBDM Council and the Mayoral Forum intervention to get agreements in place for CDA to be implementing projects on behalf of LMs.
 New appointments will be made to reach out to MMs in early 2023.
-Q3 Draft agreements in place at municipalities SLA signed with Beyers Water By-Law for BNLM that needs to be adopted by Special Council in March 2023.
-Q4 Final Agreements approved by Councils of municipalities The Water and Sanitation By- Law has been approved by the BNLM.
-Water and Sanitation By-Law was approved by BNLM Council · MOU concluded with ECDC for joint economic development initiatives.
+Q3 Draft agreements in place at municipalities Water By-Law for BNLM that needs to be adopted by Special Council in March 2023.
+Q4 Final Agreements approved by Councils of municipalities Law has been approved by the BNLM.
+Various other approvals by Water and Sanitation By-Law was approved by BNLM Council MOU concluded with ECDC for joint economic development initiatives.
 Cooperation agreements in place with non-public sector organisations for delivery of mutually beneficial projects in any of the 7 LMs Q1 Initiating discussions with Organisations to identify potential projects for joint implementation

-Quarterly Targets Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure 4 Agreements on projects with Hydropower Association (IHA) for the Somerset East assessment.
-Discussions and workshops to develop project ideas engagements to consolidate existing ideas and establish potential new ones that can result in projects of a mutually beneficial nature with: Black Umbrellas, IHA, DTIC, IFC, ECDC, DBSA and the IPP Forum (Mayoral Forum) Continuous follow-up will be needed in 2023 to ensure discussions are taken to a project identification level with those organisations that see the value in partnering with CDA.
+Quarterly Targets Output Indicator / Annual Target / Objective Activity Quarter Target Achievements Output and Challenges Corrective Measure 4 Agreements on projects with Hydropower Association (IHA) for the Somerset East assessment.
+8 Q2 Discussions and workshops to develop project ideas engagements to consolidate existing ideas and establish potential new ones that can result in projects of a mutually beneficial nature with: Black Umbrellas, IHA, DTIC, IFC, ECDC, DBSA and the IPP Forum (Mayoral Forum) Continuous follow-up will be needed in 2023 to ensure discussions are taken to a project identification level with those organisations that see the value in partnering with CDA.
 It should be indicated that at current CDA does not have land or other property that is central to development of agreements and mutually beneficial transactions.
-Q3 Draft agreements in place for implementation Achieved Engineering and Planning, a Johannesburg based company that showed interest in working with CDA where and ifpossible.
+Q3 Draft agreements in place for implementation Engineering and Planning, a Johannesburg based company that showed interest in working with CDA where and ifpossible.
 They agreed to take part in the IFC-APRE discussions on matters of water use, and sustainability.
-Meetings with Tsitsikamma Water and Sarah Baartman Manufacturing and Digital Hub did not result in any agreement being signed but cooperation where possible could be explored.
-Supporting Sarah Baartman Digital Hub with their request to lease the Station Building in Tsitsikamma Water showed no further interest in the work of the Agency and no further action is required.
-Continued interaction and support will be provided to SBDH to ensure they respond to requirements from Transnet Q4 Achieved Request for assistance from No further engagement required as both CIC Properties with the sale requests have been responded to.
+Tsitsikamma Water showed no further interest in the work of the Agency and no further action is required.
+Continued interaction and support will be provided to SBDH to ensure they respond to requirements from Transnet Q4 Achieved Request for assistance from No further engagement required as both requests have been responded to.